hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

   geom_hline(yintercept=20, color = "black", linetype = "dashed", linewidth=.5)
 ```

 This data set isn't perfect -- while most of our samples have close to or more than 20 million reads, we have some **variation between samples**.
 In particular, some of our our input samples, especially two of the WT samples, have many more reads than the other samples.
 If input reads have many more reads in peaks than their antibody counterparts, this can skew or reduce the number of peaks identified in those samples.
-However if these reads are scattered throughout the genome, they may just be background noise and the sample was simply sequenced more deeply.
+However, if these reads are scattered throughout the genome, they may just be background noise and the sample was simply sequenced more deeply.
 By looking at other quality control metrics, we can determine how this might affect the data set and, if necessary, take steps to reduce the impact of this kind of variability, such as through down-sampling.

 <p align="center">
 <img src="../img/total_reads_2.png"  width="800">